cecotw/bucket-dump/README.md

 # Bucket Dump

-> Dumps out all the repos in Bitbucket to a local folder structure
+> Dumps out all the repos in Bitbucket to a local folder structure.
 > Can compress the whole structure for archiving

 ## Installation